Colon cancer is 100% preventable – but only if it’s caught in time.

 Colonoscopy is a safe, 15- to 30-minute outpatient procedure that allows your physician to examine the lining of the entire colon (large bowel) using a flexible instrument called a colonoscope.
 Early cancers can be detected and easily removed during the procedure, avoiding invasive surgery and saving lives in the process.

 Your colon must be completely clean for the procedure to be accurate and complete.
-Your physician will provide you with detailed instructions regarding specific dietary restrictions and preparation to be followed prior to your test.
+Your gastroenterologist will provide you with detailed instructions regarding specific dietary restrictions and preparation to be followed prior to your test.
 In general, our clinical staff will provide you with prep instructions, where to obtain your prep solution and when to start the process.

 Let your physician know of any medications, major illnesses or allergies so that you can also be given instructions about these prior to the procedure.